navyakaushik/VidConnect/README.md

 VidConnect is a secure, real-time, and responsive video calling application built with Next.js and Tailwind CSS.
 It offers a streamlined communication experience, allowing users to schedule, share, and join meetings effortlessly.

 - Schedule your meetings
-- iew and share meeting links
+- View and share meeting links
 - ✨Magic ✨